Woods Cross station: Description

 The station has two Park and Ride lots with total of about free 230 parking spaces available.
 The primary parking lot is situated between the station platform and 800 West, while the secondary parking lot is very short walk north on the north side of 700 South.
 The Station is located within the Quiet Zone, so trains do not routinely sound their horns when approaching public crossings within this corridor.
 The station opened for service on April 26, 2008, and is operated by the Utah Transit Authority.

 History

 The inaugural FrontRunner train departed the station southbound at 11:30 am on April 26, 2008.

 On December 1, 2011, service was to the station was suspended for most of the day due to severe damage cause by a major wind storm that passed through Davis County.
 Although the Woods Cross station was not directly affected, damage to the Farmington Station was so extensive that a "bus bridge" was used to ferry passengers between the Layton and Salt Lake Central stations while repairs were made.
 Although full service resumed by 3:00 pm, repairs to the station took several more days to complete.

 Woods Cross was formerly the first FrontRunner station north of Salt Lake Central.
-However, at the same time that FrontRunner South opened on December 10, 2012, a new infill station (North Temple Bridge/Guadalupe) also opened for service just north of Salt Lake Central.
+However, at the same time that FrontRunner South opened on December 10, 2012, a new infill station (North Temple) began service just north of Salt Lake Central, effectively shifting Woods Cross from its position as the first station north of the city.